retrospect-addon/plugin.video.retrospect/readme.md

 All channels, skins and config.py (further called Retrospect Additions) are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
 Retrospect Additions are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Retrospect Additions.
 If not, see [1].
 Kodi Add-on packages containing modified code must be given a different add-on identification to prevent confusion with the official packages.
 Distributing Retrospect

 The official add-on packages that are currently available within the official Retrospect Repository may not be distributed via other channels than the official Retrospect Repository.
-Only the official Retrospect Respository (net.rieter.xot.respository) package itself may be distributed and/or included within other Kodi (super) repositories.
+Only the official Retrospect Respository (plugin.video.retrospect.respository) package itself may be distributed and/or included within other Kodi (super) repositories.

 ### Disclaimer ###
 Retrospect or Rieter.net are not connected to or in any other way affiliated with Kodi, Team Kodi, or the Kodi Foundation.
 Furthermore, any software, addons, or products offered by Retrospect or Rieter.net will receive no support in official Kodi channels, including the Kodi forums and various social networks.